 Prosper is a marketplace lender where individual investors join forces to fund your loan.
 It offers competitive rates and terms that put it head-to-head with even many traditional lenders and other online lenders.

 Prosper personal loans are available from $2,000 to $40,000 with interest rates ranging from 6.95 to 35.99 percent APR.
 Low credit borrowers beware of the high-interest rates here, while those with the best credit history may find market leading rates.

 Also be on the lookout for some fees at Prosper you don’t see at all online lenders.
 While there is no prepayment fee, there is an origination fee.
 That fee ranges from 1% to 5% of the loan value, depending on your credit history.

 LendingClub is one of the biggest and best-known marketplace lenders, and while it suffered some recent negative publicity in recent years on its investing side, it ranks as a top option for personal loan borrowers.

-Personal loan interest rates currently range from 6.16 to 35.89 percent APR, making it both one of the cheapest and one of the most expensive personal lenders depending on your personal credit history.
+Personal loan interest rates currently range from 6.95 to 35.89 percent APR, making it both one of the cheapest and one of the most expensive personal lenders depending on your personal credit history.
 Loans are available for up to $40,000 and you will receive funding in as few as three days.
-Just beware the origination fee, up to six percent of the loan value, if you choose to go with Lending Club.
+Just beware the origination fee, one to six percent of the loan value based on your credit, if you choose to go with Lending Club.

 Best Egg sounds like a breakfast restaurant, but it is, in fact, an online lender.
 Like many personal loan companies, it is popular for debt consolidation, home improvement and a range of other personal expenses.